hitokiri-mata/katacoda-courses/kubernetes-applications/nginx/step2-deploy-cli.md

 `kubectl get services`{{execute}}.

-The web interface for nginx-one can be seen from the tab "Nginx-One" above the command line area or from this link: https://[[HOST_SUBDOMAIN]]-31111-[[KATACODA_HOST]].environments.katacoda.com/
+The web interface for nginx-one can be seen from the tab "Nginx-One" above the command line area or this link: https://[[HOST_SUBDOMAIN]]-31111-[[KATACODA_HOST]].environments.katacoda.com/

 Next, let's explore a better way to deploy the same application.